zzehli/study-notes/ml/fastai/fastai.md

 * meta learning by Radek Osmulski
 * what is `torch.nn`: https://docs.pytorch.org/tutorials/beginner/nn_tutorial.html
 * What you never wanted to know about floating point but will be forced to find out
+* Parameters are numbers that are learned.
+Activations are numbers that are calculated (by affine functions & element-wise non-linearities).
+When you learn about any new concept in deep learning, ask yourself: is this a parameter or an activation?
+* step one is to get to the point where you can overfit, then the question is to how to reduce that overfit: more data -> data augmentation -> generalizable  architecture -> regularization -> reduce architecture complexity (chapt.
+15)
+    * use a smaller model should be the last step, not first step you take to address overfitting
 # Course Review
 Part I of the course focuses on four core aspects of deep learning: vision, NLP, tabular data and collaborative filtering (recommendation).
 The course starts with a gentle introduction to modern DL with the `fastai` library.
 It then dives into the building blocks of neural network in Lesson 3 with Stochastic Gradient Descent and basic neural network.
 This is a highlight of the course, especially the book, which starts from non-NN example of SGD and then proceed to introduce SGD with NN.
 This approach illustrates the fact that many parts of NN/DL algorithm are swappable.
 For example, the forward function can be an NN, but it can also be an average, a parabola or a dot product.
 Throughout the four core areas, the same group of basic concepts are applied repeatedly, which gives a deeper understanding of these concepts.